Galladite27/SHU-ASE-2025/README.md

 # SHU Applied Software Engineering group project
-Product goal: enable donors and charities to co-operate with sharing clothes and tracking carbon savings through a secure and performant web application
+Product goal: enable donors and charities to co-operate with sharing clothes and tracking carbon savings & other metrics through a secure and performant web application, particularly integrating AI tools for automatic categorisation of donated clothing items

 To add here:
 * Introducing the master document as what ties together the documentation of our work